puppetlabs/puppetlabs-registry/README.markdown

 **Note:** the `registry::value` define only manages keys and values in the system-native architecture.
 In other words, 32-bit keys applied in a 64-bit OS aren't managed by this define; instead, you must use the types, [`registry_key`](#type-registry_key) and [`registry_value`](#type-registry_value) individually.

 Within this define, you can specify multiple Registry values for one Registry key and manage them all at once.
+Puppet also supports managing registry values with a backslash.

 ###Set the default value for a key